lubauss/uplimit_intermediate_python/README.md

-# W1 - Python Data Processing Project
+# WEEK 1 - Python Data Processing Project

 ## 🚀 Project Overview
 This project focuses on building a data processing module using Python, incorporating advanced features like generators, comprehensions, and object-oriented programming.
 The goal is to extract and analyze year-over-year revenue and revenue by region from Bamazon Inc.'s sales data spanning 2015 to 2021.